 Committed to becoming… a Multiracial and Multicultural Church

 The Nineteenth General Synod (1993) adopted the Statement of Christian Conviction of the Proposed Pronouncement Calling the United Church of Christ to be a Multiracial and Multicultural Church.
 Sparked by Community UCC member Robert Parrish, who is visually impaired, the Community UCC membership adopted a resolution that “CUCC would work toward inclusion of the disabled in the work and mission of the church” (November 15, 1998).
 The congregation convened the Multiracial/Multicultural Committee to examine the UCC statement and make recommendations.
-On February 6, 2000, the congregation adopted an enhanced Vision Statement and charged the Multiracial-Multicultural Committee to help implement it.
+On February 6, 2000, the congregation adopted a vision statement for our congregation, and charged the Multiracial-Multicultural Committee to help implement it.